francoiskroll/FramebyFrame/DOCUMENTATION.md

-# FramebyFrame R package: Documentation
+# Documentation
-> in construction

 Francois Kroll, 2022 @Rihel lab, UCL.

+Full guide to the FramebyFrame R package.

+Make sure to follow first the Minimal tutorial (in README) for a smoother introduction to the package.

 [![alt text][1.2]][1] [@francois_kroll](https://twitter.com/francois_kroll)